Mindfully Healthy Living

 Brazil nuts also have high levels of unsaturated fatty acids as well as polyunsaturated fats which can improve cardiovascular health by reducing LDL cholesterol and increasing HDL cholesterol.

-One of the most notable benefits of Brazil nuts is their high amount of Selenium.
+One of the most notable differences between Macadamia Nuts vs Brazil nuts is the one particular nutrient in Brazil nuts.
+They have a high amount of Selenium.
 Selenium is an essential mineral that is critical to immune system function, hormone and reproductive function, metabolism, and brain chemistry.
 All you need is one nut to reach the recommended daily amount of Selenium for adults.

 Selenium also plays an important role in the function of the thyroid.
 Those with hypothyroidism often are deficient in Selenium.